 - Convert HTML to Markdown if needed (Pandoc, Turndown).

-- Paste each page into the editor.
+- Paste each page into a new Dokly page.

 For 50+ page migrations, talk to us — we can sometimes provide a one-off importer or do the migration as a paid service.